From A Wiki of Ice and Fire

 While becalmed during the voyage to Pentos to join up with Magister Illyrio Mopatis (the destination is changed to the Astapor to buy Unsullied) with Daenerys Targaryen, Whitebeard breaks into the discussion between Dany and Ser Jorah about dragons.
 He adds to the information that Ser Jorah told Dany; he tells them about the domed castle built by the Targaryens (now in ruins) and that dragons raised in the pit were never as large as their ancestors—The Maesters had a theory that being enclosed limited their size.

 Ser Jorah attempts to counter the information by noting that men do not change size because of where they are raised (it is pointed out that Ser Jorah does not like Whitebeard).
 Then Dany asks about her father.
 From his comments Dany can tell that Whitebeard did not think much of him.
 Then Dany asks about her brother Rhaegar.
 Whitebeard tells them about Rhaegar’s companions.
 As a jibe, Ser Jorah states that Whitebeard will next claim he squired for Rhaegar.
-Dany’s then asks about Rhaegar being a peerless warrior; Whitebeard will not confirm this, only stating that anyone can lose in a tourney for various reasons.
+Dany’s then asks about Rhaegar being a peerless warrior; Whitebeard stated that Rhaegar was a most fierce warrior but will not confirm he was a warrior without peer, only stating that anyone can lose in a tourney for various reasons.